 We continue to look for innovative investments in sustainable technology and methods in our estate, refit and operations, and this has also made a major contribution to our absolute reduction in carbon footprint.

-We have installed voltage optimisation in 2 Booker branches, resulting in a reduction in power consumption of over 10%,.
-This technology will be rolled out across the Booker estate in 2012 at a cost of over £2m, giving an anticipated saving of over 6000 tonnes CO2.
+We have installed voltage optimisation in over 100 Booker sites, resulting in a reduction in power consumption of over 13%.
+This technology will be rolled out to the remainder of the Booker estate in 2013 at a cost of over £2m, giving an anticipated saving of over 6000 tonnes CO2 annually.

-New branches Hayle and Bradford have had energy efficiency features below included in their design:
+New Booker branches have energy efficiency features below included in their designs:

 - Maximum transparent roof area, light-sensitivity and occupancy controls; energy-efficient lighting